RetroStudioExploit/RetroScripts/retrostudio/meetings/README.md

 > :warning: **Warning:**
-> Will you get banned from server if you try execute this script.
+> Will you get banned from server if you try execute this script since retrotards patched it.